katyisgreaty/Bank/README.md

 ## Support and contact details

-_For any queries and comments contact us at abc@yahoo.com_
+_For any queries and comments contact us at katy.daviscourt@gmail.com_

 ## Technologies Used